nicktify/nicktify/README.md

 - 👋 Hi, I’m Nicolas Aguilar
 - 👀 I'm interested in tech, especially in AI and DevOps.
-- 🌱 I’m currently learning everything that I can
 - 💞️ I’m looking to collaborate on world changing technology
 - 📫 How to reach me aguilarnicolasivan@gmail.com